-The variable resistance of the potentiometer is controlled by the treadle of the wah pedal.
+The treadle of the wah pedal controls the variable resistance of the potentiometer.
 As the resistance is altered, the centre point of the filter is shifted upward and downward across the frequency spectrum.

 So then, rocking the pedal between heel-down and toe-down positions will sweep a resonant frequency across the frequency spectrum.

-As we’ve discussed in the early parts of this article, resonances sound an awful lot like formants.
-Sweeping formants in speech gives us different vowel sounds.
-Sweeping resonances in a guitar or bass signal gives us the wah-wah effect!
+As we've discussed in the early parts of this article, resonances sound an awful lot like formants.
+Sweeping formants in speech give us different vowel sounds.
+Sweeping resonances in a guitar or bass signal give us the wah-wah effect!

 The actual filter of a swept wah pedal would actually look something like this: